ChrisH2727/Milestone-2/README.md

 ![Triangular Distribution](screenshots/triangCode.jpg){width=100%}

 The above code snip generated the following 2 plots.
-The right hand plot show the distribution of Javascript's native random number generator between the values of 5 and 20 and the left hand plot shows the same number range with the triangular probability distribution applied.
+The right hand plot shows the distribution of Javascript's native random number generator between the values of 5 and 20 and the left hand plot shows the same number range with the triangular probability distribution applied.
 As may be seen this is clearly "triangular" in shape.
 Both plots used a sample size of 10,000.
-Note that had the linear probability distribution shown some bias, then it would not have been possible this method of generating the triangular probability distribution.
+Note, that had the linear probability distribution shown significant bias, then it would not have been possible to use this method of generating the triangular probability distribution.

 ![Triangular Distribution](screenshots/capture.jpg){width=100%}
 *fig: Linear probability distribution vs triangular probability distribution*